🕸️ How Can We Crawl a Site on Google? – A Simple Guide

 Google Search Console (GSC) is a free tool by Google that helps manage your website’s visibility.

-Add your website (called “property”) and verify ownership
+- Add your website (called a “property”) and verify ownership

-👉 Tip: You can verify your site using HTML tag, Google Analytics, or file upload.
+👉 Tip: You can verify your site using an HTML tag, Google Analytics, or file upload.

 2. Submit Your Sitemap

 A sitemap is a file that lists all your website pages.
-It helps Google know what pages to crawl.
+It helps Google understand what pages to crawl.

 In Google Search Console: